prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 1. The Registry shall as soon as practicable serve, in accordance with Part 5, Chapter 2:
    (a) orders and decisions of the Court on the parties; (b) written pleadings and other documents  of a party on the other party.

 Where applicable, the Registry shall inform the parties of the opportunity to reply or to take any other appropriate step in the proceedings and of any time period for so doing.

 2. The Registry shall also as soon as practicable supply to the parties copies of documents referred to in these Rules and lodged with pleadings and written evidence.

 3. Where the postal or electronic address for service provided by a party pursuant to these Rules has changed that party shall give notice to the Registry and to every other party as soon as such change has taken place.

 ###### Rule 7 - Language of written pleadings and written evidence

 1. Written pleadings and other documents, including written evidence, shall be lodged in the language of the proceedings  unless the Court or these Rules otherwise provide.

-2. Where these Rules or the Court require a pleading or other document to be translated it shall not be necessary to provide a formal certification by the translator as to t he accuracy of such translation unless the accuracy is challenged by a party or such certification is ordered by the Court  or required by these Rules .
+2. Where these Rules or the Court require a pleading or other document to be translated it shall not be necessary to provide a formal certification by the translator as to t he accuracy of such translation unless the accuracy is challenged by a party or such certification is ordered by the Court  or required by these Rules.

-###### Rule 8 - Party and party ’s representative
+###### Rule 8 - Party and party’s representative

 1. A party shall be represented in accordance with Article  48 of the Agreement unless otherwise provided by these Rules [Rules  5, 88.4 and 378.5].